-We walked around the island, the five of us and Håkon’s wife Brita and his Norwegian sister.
+We walked around the island, the five of us and also Håkon’s wife Brita and his Norwegian sister.
 Arne had told me beforehand that Håkon’s sister was mainly heard saying nydelig (= nice) in Norwegian and nothing much else.
 I saw a bracelet on her arm that made me do a double-take.
 It must have been one of the most expensive pieces of jewelry I’ve probably ever seen.
 It was a mass of diamonds and blue sapphires, which I love.
 It was clearly a gift from Håkon, who took good care of his family.

 When we got back to this big summer house after the mushroom picking, the girls went to a room set aside for us to change into suitable but simple dinner dress.
 They had put us, the young people at a separate table in the huge dining room and it was going to be one more crayfish dinner for Håkon and Brita.
 The crayfish, or so they told Håkon, were fished in his own waters somewhere in Småland.
-It was very important to him that everything possible should come from his own properties.
+It was very important to him that everything possible should come from his own land and waters..

 But the funniest part of the evening, even though the crayfish were very good, was in the kitchen afterwards when we, the young ones, helped dry the silver.
 Gottfried, Håkon’s butler, was clearly used to getting some help when the maid (or possibly the cook, I don’t remember) washed the dishes.
-We didn’t say ‘du’ very generally in Sweden at the time, and anyway Gottfried would never have said ‘du’ to any of us.
+We didn’t say ‘du’ very generally in Sweden at the time, and anyway Gottfried would never have said ‘du’ to any of us, even today.
 At the time we used the third person when talking respectfully to people or to anybody we didn’t know.
 I always used the 3rd person when addressing Tante Gerda and so did Maud and Agneta.
-I and my sister Gun did too when addressing our own grandmother, until one day she had enough of it and told us to say ‘du’.
+I and my sister Gun did too when addressing our own grandmother, until one day she had enough of it (mormor, mormor, mormor) and told us to say ‘du’.
 This evening Gottfried glorified in using Christina’s title as a baroness.
 He put it into his sentences so often that it got to be laughable.
 Of course Håkon was rich, very rich, but he was not nobility.
 So Gottfried was very pleased to be using a nobility title that evening.

 Arne had asked me what I wanted for my birthday and I said I would love Beethoven’s 9th symphony or a ring, since I didn’t wear my wedding band with small sapphires any more.
 What I got was a worn copy of his own 9th symphony conducted by Toscanini, a wonderful recording.
 But it was so worn that you heard the scratchy noise throughout it all.
 They had also bought me a ring that Tante Gerda had contributed to.
 It was a cheap-looking gold ring with a red stone that looked like colored glass.
 I never wore it.
 I broke down in tears and I now definitely thought that my life was over.
 I cried desperately and felt totally unloved.
 When I think back on that day, I find it hard to believe how, in spite of my disappointment, in particular the scratchy record and Arne’s thoughtlessness, I could really feel as if my life was over at the age of thirty.
 It was probably more that I felt completely abandoned.

 My birthday had been saved by the evening with my wonderful new family.
 I had always felt very close to them all, ever since my early youth, but that year they definitely got to be my family.